indexexchange/b-real-time-adapter/README.md

 }
 ```

-More information in the comment section of the function itself.
+More information can be found in the comment section of the function itself.

 ### Step 3: Response Callback (`b-real-time-htb.js`)
-Once the request from Step 2 finishes the `adResponseCallback` will be called to store the return the response in a `adResponseStore` object.
+Once the request from Step 2 finishes the `adResponseCallback` will be called to store the returned response in a `adResponseStore` object.

 If `__profile.callbackType` is set to `CALLBACK_NAME` or `NONE`, the wrapper will handle the callback for you and you can remove this function.
 If it is set to ID, you must retrieve the callback ID from the network response and store that response in the `_adResponseStore` object keyed by the callback ID.